SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  MarkdownPlugin
+net.sourceforge.seqware.pipeline.plugins.MarkdownPlugin
-net.sourceforge.seqware.pipeline.plugins.MarkdownPluginA plugin that generates markdown documentation for all plugins.
+A plugin that generates markdown documentation for all plugins.

 | Command-line option | Description |
 |--------------------|--------------|